DepressionCenter/AutomatorsAnonymous/RegExService/README.md

 ## Quick Start Guide
 + _Non U-M users:_ In TDX iPaaS, create a new flow by importing a definition, and paste the contents of [Service/iPaaS/RegExService.json](https://github.com/DepressionCenter/AutomatorsAnonymous/blob/main/RegExService/Service/iPaaS/RegExService.json).
 Alternatively, extract just the JavaScript if you plan to write the API in a different platform or web server.
 Once the RegEx Service is up and running, copy the URL.
 + _U-M users:_ Please request the URL to the RegEx Service from the Mobile Technologies Core (efdc-mobiletech@umich.edu).
-+ Download the flow definition ( [Client/PowerAutomate/RegExClient.zip](https://github.com/DepressionCenter/AutomatorsAnonymous/blob/main/RegExService/Client/PowerAutomate/RegExClient.zip) ) and import it into [Power Automate](https://make.powerautomate.com).
-Alternatively, create a flow with three actions (steps):
++ Download the flow definition ( [Client/PowerAutomate/RegExClient.zip](https://github.com/DepressionCenter/AutomatorsAnonymous/blob/main/RegExService/Client/PowerAutomate/RegExClient.zip) ) and import it into [Power Automate](https://make.powerautomate.com) and import it into Power Automate.
-  + Compose: Enter the input parameters in JSON format
-  + HTTP: Paste the RegEx Service URL into the URI field, change the method to POST, add a parameter WaitForResults=true, and put the results of the previous compose into the Body
-  + Parse JSON: Enter the Body of the previous HTTP action in Content, and click "Use sample payload to generate schema".
-Use this as the sample: {"data":{"ResultValue":[""],"ResultCode":200}}
 + In Power Automate, edit the HTTP action and paste the correct RegEx Service URL
 + Run the Power Automate flow to test it
   + Sample input: {"Text": "This is a famous test", "Pattern": "famous+.*","Method": "match"}